DZakh/rescript-schema/README.md

 Ok(Some("a string of text"))
 ```

-`default` augments a struct to add coercion logic for default values, which are applied when the input is undefined.
+`default` augments a struct to add transformation logic for default values, which are applied when the input is undefined.

 #### **`S.deprecated`**